fullmoonissue/tas-bust-a-groove/README.md

 **Improvements**

-Vs Frida and Kelly, it may be possible to skip earlier the "Fever Time" (1 or 2 frames) because I notice that pushing during 2 frames instead of 1 the cross button made the skip earlier.
+Vs Frida and Kelly, it may be possible to skip earlier the "Fever Time" (1 or 2 frames) because I notice (from Hiro) that pushing during 2 frames instead of 1 the cross button made the skip of Fever Time earlier.

 In addition, maybe by pushing 2 frames the cross or start button, during the skip of the first cutscene, will result in a few frames saved.